Why Healing from PTSD Is so Terribly Hard and What You Can Do About It

 How Does it Look from the Inside Out

-Just to put that in perspective through some examples:
+Let us look at healing PTSD and put that in perspective through some examples:

 - Jim was drafted for several duties and has seen buddies die on the field.
 He is cropped up with the injustice, hyper-stress, and helplessness of it but pride (you weren’t there; you don’t know what it is that I went through) ties up his anger and prevents him from seeking help.